 Zac Bissonnette wrote an op-ed for Time Magazine, using CEW reports "The College Advantage" and "The College Payoff", to argue against three common myths among anti-college discussions.
 The reports show that between 2007 and 2012, Americans who didn’t go to college lost 5.8 million jobs; among those with bachelor’s degrees or higher, there was a gain of 2.2 million jobs.

 October 13, 2012

 In the New York Times Sunday Review, David Leohardt's op-ed cited CEW Director Anthony Carnevale's work to argue that affirmative action shouldn't be just about race.
-We should start to rethink an alternative based on a broader equal-opportunity apporach, taking factors like low-income into consideration too.
+We should start to think about an alternative based on a broader equal-opportunity approach while also taking into account factors like low incomes.

 Carnevale on Radio Higher Ed